-In July 2021 Jonathan Davies, who had been the working for the firm as Office Manager, and Callum Breese, who had been working for the firm as a paralegal, completed their Legal Practice Course and began their training contracts, which are due to be completed towards the end of 2022.
+In July 2021 Jonathan Davies, who had been the working for the firm as Office Manager, and Callum Breese, who had been working for the firm as a paralegal, completed their Legal Practice Course and began their training contracts.

 In July 2022 Chloe Harries finished her Law Degree and joined the firm as a Paralegal.
 She will attend the LPC in 2022-2023 whilst working with the firm part time.